pooltogether/pooltogether-api-monorepo/README.md

 ##### TODO:

+- split up governance pools from community pools in `all-pools.json`
+- break up the different sections into their own lambdas
+- support any pool address
 - handle requests using various services / cloudflare, alchemy, infura, etc
-- allow querying other networks such polygon, bsc, rinkeby, etc
-- support any pool address
 - historical data querying based on a specific block number
 - write documentation on docs.pooltogether.com